frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 }
 ```

 Now our header is contained within a nice light grey background.
 But notice the rather unsightly white border around it.
-Let's fix that by applying a basic CSS reset to our `<Global>` component back in our root component file.
+Let's fix that by applying a basic CSS reset to our `<Global>` component.
 This will ensure that the styles in the reset apply anywhere in the site.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js